LemcheNET/template-wot-mods/res_mods/0.9.9/scripts/client/mods/MultiHitLog/Please_Read_Me.txt

-MultiHitLog v.2.0 by PiJey77 & mtm78 & ZeesuS
+MultiHitLog v.2.2 by PiJey77 & mtm78 & ZeesuS

 Changelog:
--add {{DL_BOUNCE}} for expected potential damage received / bounced
+- add new macro {{DL_AttackerAmmoType}} it show ammo type if it was shot or damage type if was something else than shot

 "ShowPen":                  		"True",	  	- True/False - Show info about shot that penetrate us